Tuesday, June 7, 2022

 brother

 In August 1960, my family was looking forward to the birth of the newest member of the Bradish family.
 The baby would be my parents' fourth child.
-I was ten, my sister, Jan, was eight, and our brother, Scott, was three.
+I was almost eleven, my sister, Jan, was eight, and our brother, Scott, was three.
 It was a happy time.

 My mother wrote this on the back of the photo: